Scaleup-Excellenteam/git-pull-request-training-Mohamad-Hirbawi/README.txt

-"This is the main branch README"
+"This is the branch-2 README"